Ocean State Innovations Acquires Cloud9 Fabrics

 Manufacturing PMI®

-The U.S. manufacturing sector contracted in March, as the Manufacturing PMI registered 46.3 percent, 1.4 percentage points lower than the reading of 47.7 percent recorded in February.
-“This is the fifth month of contraction and continuation of a downward trend that began in June 2022.
-Of the five subindexes that directly factor into the Manufacturing PMI, none were in growth territory.
-This month, the PMI registered its lowest reading since May 2020 (43.5 percent).
-Of the six biggest manufacturing industries, two (Petroleum & Coal Products; and Machinery) registered growth in March.
-The Production Index logged a fourth month in contraction territory.
-None of the 10 subindexes were positive for the period,” says Fiore.
+The U.S. manufacturing sector contracted in April, as the Manufacturing PMI® registered 47.1 percent, 0.8 percentage point higher than the reading of 46.3 percent recorded in March.
+“This is the sixth month of contraction and continuation of a downward trend that began in June 2022.
+Of the five subindexes that directly factor into the Manufacturing PMI®, only one (Employment) is in growth territory.
+Of the six biggest manufacturing industries, two (Petroleum & Coal Products; and Transportation Equipment) registered growth in April.
+The Production Index logged a fifth month in contraction territory.
+Three of the 10 subindexes were above 50 percent for the period,” says Fiore.
 A reading above 50 percent indicates that the manufacturing sector is generally expanding; below 50 percent indicates that it is generally contracting.

-A Manufacturing PMI above 48.7 percent, over a period of time, generally indicates an expansion of the overall economy.
-Therefore, the March Manufacturing PMI® indicates the overall economy contracted in March for a fourth consecutive month after 30 straight months of expansion.
-“The past relationship between the Manufacturing PMI® and the overall economy indicates that the March reading (46.3 percent) corresponds to a change of minus-0.9 percent in real gross domestic product (GDP) on an annualized basis,” says Fiore.
+A Manufacturing PMI® above 48.7 percent, over a period of time, generally indicates an expansion of the overall economy.
+Therefore, the April Manufacturing PMI® indicates the overall economy contracted in April for a fifth consecutive month after 30 straight months of expansion.
+“The past relationship between the Manufacturing PMI® and the overall economy indicates that the April reading (47.1 percent) corresponds to a change of minus-0.6 percent in real gross domestic product (GDP) on an annualized basis,” says Fiore.

 Month Manufacturing